Travel to Dubrovnik for Your Next Best Holiday

 Dubrovnik Old Town, ‘the pearl of the Adriatic,’ overlooking the enormous Dalmatian coast, has been a perfect place for the drama to unfold.

-Walls Of Dubrovnik are a series of defensive stone walls that stretch completely around the old town, at the maximum height it about 25 metres (82 ft)
+Walls Of Dubrovnik are a series of defensive stone walls that stretch completely around the old town, at a maximum height of about 25 metres (82 ft)

 St Dominika Street: Dubrovnik’s walled old city is a labyrinth of lanes flanked by stone houses